WillieMaddox/DRL_Navigation/README.md

 [image1]: https://user-images.githubusercontent.com/10624937/42135619-d90f2f28-7d12-11e8-8823-82b970a54d7e.gif "Trained Agent"

-# Project 1: Navigation
+# Project: Navigation

 ### Introduction

-For this project, you will train an agent to navigate (and collect bananas!) in a large, square world.
+In this project, we train an agent to navigate (and collect bananas!) in a large, square world.

 ![Trained Agent][image1]